Absence of Domestic Animals in Children’s Living Areas

 How to Collect and Analyse the Required Data

-Collect the following data by conducting individual interviews with a representative sample of the primary caretakers of children aged 6-23.99 months:
+Collect the following data by conducting individual interviews with a representative sample of the primary caregivers of children aged 6-23.99 months:

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)